nikhil123421/nikhil123421/README.md

 ![LeetCode Stats](https://leetcard.jacoblin.cool/Nikh_1221)

 - 🔭 I’m currently working on mastering **Data Structures & Algorithms (DSA)** in **Python**
+- 🚀 Selected as a open source contributor for GSSoC '25 which is the start of my open-source contribution journey.
 - 🌱 I’m currently learning topics like Binary Search, Linked Lists, Trees, Recursion, Sorting, and more
 - 🚀 I’m trying to up my skills by learning more things and building consistency
 - 🤔 I’m looking for help with growing as a programmer and exploring new areas